Agonist vs Antagonist Drugs for Addiction Treatment

 Agonist drug treatment can decrease the use of shared needles, which lowers the risk of contracting infectious diseases, such as HIV and hepatitis.

-Antagonist drugs block specific receptors in the brain, preventing addictive substances from binding to them and producing their usual effects.
+An antagonist drug blocks specific receptors in the brain, preventing addictive substances from binding to them and producing their usual effects.

 Antagonist drugs are often suitable for individuals in the later stages of recovery when they are more stable and motivated to abstain from drug use.
 They serve as an additional layer of support to prevent relapse.